Terminal

 The ultimate discount rate

-Druckenmiller has stated that getting the direction of the 10-year right is the single most important macro call.
+Getting the direction of the 10-year right is widely considered the single most important macro call — it anchors equity valuations, mortgage rates, and credit conditions.

 10-Year TIPS (Real Rate)